 Ukraine's standard CIT rate is 18%.

-WHT, at a rate of 15%, applies to the majority of income payments for non-residents, unless an exemption is given under a double taxation treaty (DTT).
-Ukraine has 74 effective DTTs in place.
+WHT, at a rate of 15%, applies to the majority of passive income payments to non-residents, unless an exemption or reduced rate is provided under a double tax treaty (DTT).
+Ukraine has 75 effective DTTs in place.
 At the same time, Ukraine has also signed and ratified the MLI.
-Thus, if Ukraine and another country choose to apply the MLI to their DTT, the provisions of the MLI will prevail over the provisions of the DTT.
+Thus, if Ukraine and another country choose to apply the MLI to their DTT, the provisions of the MLI should modify the provisions of the DTT.
 See the Withholding taxes section for more information.

 Special CIT rates for insurance and gambling activities